ivan-hc/AM/docs/troubleshooting.md

 User namespaces are a feature of the kernel.
 It's a feature which is supported by the Linux kernel.
 When a vulnerability is found, it's given a CVE and the code is fixed appropriately.
 If the kernel developers wanted to disable this feature by default, or restrict it, they could do so themselves.

-Introducing namespace restrictions via AppArmor is an additional security layer, but not required, since we already have more flexible sandboxing systems in the Linux world, in particular "[Bubblewrap](https://github.com/containers/bubblewrap)", used mainly by Flatpak and othe projects, including this and my other one, "[Archimage](https://github.com/ivan-hc/ArchImage)".
+Introducing namespace restrictions via AppArmor is an additional security layer, but not required, since we already have more flexible sandboxing systems in the Linux world, in particular "[Bubblewrap](https://github.com/containers/bubblewrap)", used mainly by Flatpak and other projects, including this and my other one, "[Archimage](https://github.com/ivan-hc/ArchImage)".

 **Canonical has only one interest in applying all these restrictions to Ubuntu: to enforce the use of Snap!**